Gastric Sleeve Surgery in Houston, TX

 - Causes favorable changes in gut hormones that suppress hunger, reduce appetite and improve satiety

 - Has the potential for vitamin deficiencies, but less than bypass surgery*

 Take the first step and reach out to our Houston bariatric surgeon for help.
 Dr. Mirza is a compassionate surgeon who can assess your weight loss goals and metabolic needs to determine an appropriate treatment plan for success.
-To schedule a consultation at First Choice weight Loss call us at (281)888-7767.
+To schedule a consultation at Houston Sleeve Surgery Clinic call us at (281)888-7767.
 We can help you to take the first step on the path leading to a healthy, fulfilling life!